 One of the best comments I ever got when telling people why I never became a diplomat was the statement: “Girl, you’re going rogue!”
 There are a very high number of people in the corporate world who dream of becoming an Ambassador.
 In movie-like fashion, they lust after the power of leading negotiations and be given a grand title that is otherwise absent in the world of business.
-Civil servants, in the same breath, push themselves to accelerate their careers and accept challenges that could put them on the fast track to foreign mission promotions.

 We talk a lot about building effective relationships based on trust, so let’s start with us.
 I’ve been working hard in the shadows for some years now but I’ve been coaxed by my team and many of you to come out and be more visible.